 - Continual improvement – If an additional requirement is needed, it can be added to the checklist to ensure everyone will know to ask for that from now on.

 The bad – pitfalls

 - Too many questions – Often checklists are prepared by people who do not actually have to use them and they do not realise how long it takes to get through all of the questions.

 - Irrelevant – In some situations certain checklist questions are too general and become irrelevant.
-For example a checklist for a vehicle audit requires you to examine all four wheels, when the actual vehicle being checked is a motorbike or, even worse, a jet ski.
+For example, a checklist for a vehicle audit requires you to examine all four wheels, but the actual vehicle being checked may be a motorbike or a jet ski.

 - Boring – If auditors have to use the same checklist every week, there is a tendency to get bored with it and overlook items because they were only checked last week.

 - Tick and flick – Many checklists only use closed questions requiring yes or no answers, this often results in a column of ticks, and little confidence that anything was actually looked at.